 What is Release to Manufacturing or RTM?

-Release to Manufacturing is a key benchmark in the manufacturing process where the finished and approved product design is ready to be sent to the manufacturing floor.
+Release to Manufacturing is a key benchmark in the New Product Introduction process where the finished and approved product design is ready to be sent to manufacturing.

-Here’s what should be done BEFORE you Release to Manufacturing?
+Here’s what should be done BEFORE your Release to Manufacturing:

-As you can see, there is a lot more to it than simply having your design and prototype approved.
+As you can see, there is a lot more to it than simply having your prototype approved and the CAD files saved – not that you would ever do that.

 Is there any wiggle room?

-With every project, there is a temptation to move forward as quickly as possible.
+With every project, there is a need to move forward as quickly as possible.

 Get your FREE copy of our Release to Manufacturing (RTM) Standards